 Linked Double Chain is an interesting variety of chain stitch.
-If you are a beginner you might like to make sure you are familiar with chain stitch and with twisted chain stitch since Linked double chain consists of two chain stitches worked side by side which are linked with twisted chain to form a line.
+If you are a beginner you might like to make sure you are familiar with chain stitch and with twisted chain stitch since Linked double chain consists of two chain stitches worked side by side which are then linked with a twisted chain.
+This combination is worked to form a line.

-Next work a second chain next to the first stitch so that the two stitches are side by side.
+Next, work a second chain next to the first.
+Make the stitch so that the two stitches are side-by-side.

 Bringing the point of the needle out a short space down the line to be stitched.
-Cross the thread over the needle, then wrap the thread under the needle point.
+Cross the thread over the needle, then wrap the thread under the needle’s point.

 Pull the needle through the fabric.